What is a virtual classroom?

 Those seeking the most advanced virtual classroom software should consider a cloud-based solution that offers a full slate of comprehensive features.
 The right tool should possess powerful, cutting-edge functionality and seamless user experience.

-Key features to look for:
+Key features to look for in virtual classroom

 - Live video streaming: Though it is considered the most obvious feature of any virtual classroom software yet there are few considerations that you should keep in mind when selecting a platform, such as HD video conferencing, secure live streaming, multi-way audio-video communication, and low latency to ensure a great user experience.
 Not all virtual classroom software support HD streaming and multi-way communication.
 The most advanced software, like WizIQ offer HD (720p) and SD (640p) live streaming, depending upon the internet bandwidth of your audience.
 Also, it comes with unlimited audio and 5-way video streaming allowing you to create a collaborative learning experience.

 - Whiteboard: As said earlier, a whiteboard is the most important organizing feature in a classroom, whether offline or online.
 You write, annotate, explain, brainstorm and collate ideas using a whiteboard.
-Therefore, when looking for a virtual classroom platform, make sure the online whiteboard software is already integrated and meets all your requirements.
+Therefore, when looking for a virtual classroom platform, make sure the whiteboard software is already integrated and meets all your requirements.
 An advanced whiteboard will also have features intact to teach technical subjects like physics, electrical sciences, math, geography, chemistry, and others.

 - Live recording: Most virtual classrooms, nowadays, offer liver recording feature but the flip side is that recording happens on your device.
 This means it will consume your internet bandwidth and the quality of the live streaming more likely goes for a toss.
 Advanced virtual classroom software offer server-side recording capabilities which do not interfere with the live lecture streaming and the end user experience.
 Rather the lecture is captured on the backend at the servers of your service provider and is available for viewing immediately after the class is over.